itsdfish/PathOptimization.jl/README.md

     path::Array{Int,1}
 end
 ```
-`n_obj` is the number of objective functions, each array in cost corresponds to the cost matrix of each objective, frontier manages the Pareto frontier, fitness is the cost of the solution for each objective, path is the current path.
+`n_obj` is the number of objective functions, each array in `cost` corresponds to the cost matrix of each objective, `frontier` manages the Pareto frontier, `fitness` is the cost of the solution for each objective, and `path` is the current path.

 ## Methods